Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 feature of Visual Studio 2019 to reduce the number of projects open when working on a particular module.

+Finally, you should ensure that there are no MSBuild customizations in place which force projects to build even if no files have changed.
+This could include `BeforeBuild` targets.

 The role of Visual Studio projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~